open-feature/community/CONTRIBUTOR_LADDER.md

 Approver status can be scoped to a part of the codebase.
 For example, critical core components may have higher bar for becoming an approver.

-### Requirements
+* Requirements

 The following apply to the part of the codebase for which one would be an approver in the `CODEOWNERS` files.

-- Reviewer of the codebase for at least 1 month
+   * Reviewer of the codebase for at least 1 month
-- Reviewer for or author of at least 10 substantial PRs to the codebase, with the definition of substantial subject to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls).
+   * Reviewer for or author of at least 10 substantial PRs to the codebase, with the definition of substantial subject to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls).
-- Nominated by a maintainer
+   * Nominated by a maintainer
-  - With no objections from other maintainers
+   * With no objections from other maintainers
-  - Done through PR to update the `CODEOWNERS`.
+   * Done through PR to update the `CODEOWNERS`.

-### Responsibilities and privileges
+* Responsibilities and privileges

 The following apply to the part of the codebase for which one would be an approver in the `CODEOWNERS` files.

-- Approver status may be a precondition to accepting large code contributions
+   * Approver status may be a precondition to accepting large code contributions
-- Demonstrate sound technical judgement (may be asked to step down by a maintainer if they lose confidence of the maintainers)
+   * Demonstrate sound technical judgement (may be asked to step down by a maintainer if they lose confidence of the maintainers)
-- Responsible for project quality control via code reviews
+   * Responsible for project quality control via code reviews
-  - Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc
+      * Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc
-- Expected to be responsive to review requests (inactivity for more than 1 month may result in suspension until active again)
+   * Expected to be responsive to review requests (inactivity for more than 1 month may result in suspension until active again)
-- Mentor contributors and reviewers
+   * Mentor contributors and reviewers
-- May approve code contributions for acceptance
+   * May approve code contributions for acceptance

 ### Maintainer

-> Note: This is a generalized high-level description of the role, and the specifics of the maintainer role's responsibilities and related processes *MUST* be defined for individual subprojects.

 Maintainers are the technical authority for a subproject in the OpenFeature project.
 They *MUST* have demonstrated both good judgement and responsibility